Back to National Guide

 Brisbane-Specific Considerations

-Brisbane's housing stock divides into two main categories for waterproofing purposes: concrete slab homes (the majority of post-1970s construction) and high-set Queenslanders with timber floors.
+Brisbane's housing stock divides into two categories for waterproofing purposes: concrete slab homes (the majority of post-1970s construction) and high-set Queenslanders with timber floors.

 Hiring a Licensed Waterproofer in QLD